Our Disputes API lets you automate the dispute handling process so you can respond to disputes as soon as they are initiated.

 - If you want to defend the dispute, continue with step 3.

-- Optional: If you don't want to defend the dispute, accept the dispute.
+- Optional: If you do not want to defend the dispute, accept the dispute.

 - Upload all relevant defense material for the dispute.